 We describe our music as loosely ‘traditional English’.
 This means it includes many tunes going back 200-300 years but also more contemporary ones.
 And since English music has always drawn good tunes from other places there are some items in our repertoire from other places such as France, Scandinavia as well as other UK countries.
 The types of tunes are often hornpipes, jigs, reels, waltzes and other dance style tunes.
 The repertoire is loosely defined by what gets played in the fortnightly ‘Full English’ traditional music sessions at the Packhorse Inn, Southstoke (just outside Bath).
-For more information please visit the session website here.

 ‘Vilo Primo March‘ – tune attributed to William Herschel, a famous 18thC Bath scientist, astronomer and musician:

 ‘Newcastle and Portsmouth‘ – a pair of popular Playford dance tunes from the 18th century: